How To Get Dual Citizenship: Key Takeaways

 If you are considering dual citizenship in the U.S., our attorneys at The Law Offices of Spar & Bernstein can guide you through the process.

-- Research your eligibility for dual citizenship
+- Research your eligibility for dual citizenship.

-- Prepare and file needed documentation
+- Prepare and file the required documentation.

-- Communicate with authorities, including USCIS, Embassies and Consulates, on your behalf
+- Communicate with authorities, including USCIS, embassies, and consulates on your behalf.

-- Prepare you for your naturalization interview
+- Prepare you for your naturalization interview.

-- Track the progress of your citizenship application and keep you updated throughout the process
+- Track the progress of your citizenship application and keep you updated. throughout the process.

 Handling each case with compassion and care, our experienced team will help you navigate the complex landscape of dual citizenship.